keharaw/Gayta-Science/index.md

 We hypothesise that:

-1. the tweets about our topic of interest will feature discussions around human rights violations and homophobia and;
+1. The tweets will feature discussions around human rights violations and homophobia and;

-2. When we filter out LGBTQ+ and focus solely on the World Cup, the discussion will be more football-centric but potentially include other political issues in Qatar.
+2. When we filter out LGBTQ+ and focus solely on the World Cup, the discussion will be more football-centric and potentially include other political issues in Qatar.

 ---